 More robust and interesting website

 I visit many websites that immediately “get to the point”.
 Often too quickly.
-Many B2B websites are no more that digital product brochures.
+Many B2B websites are no more than digital product brochures.
 Often B2C sites are simply vehicles to order the company’s products online.
 Both of these might work great if somehow you already have huge amounts of traffic coming to your website.
 And these visitors are universally already well educated on your product category and ready to buy.

 Unfortunately, life isn’t that simple for most tech companies.
-For continuous, long term success, it’s important to market to prospects who are currently in every different phase of your marketing & sales funnel.
+For continuous, long-term success, it’s important to market to prospects who are currently in every different phase of your marketing & sales funnel.
 From this perspective, your website as simply a sales brochure or eCommerce cart just won’t do.

-A Content marketing strategy can fill many marketing gaps in your funnel.
+A content marketing strategy can fill many marketing gaps in your funnel.
 You can create individual pieces of content aimed at demonstrating to current non-prospects that your product category has benefits to them, bringing them in at the top of your sales and marketing funnel.
 Another category of content might be aimed at educating them on the specifics of what to look for when considering a purchase of your type of product.
 A third category might focus on your own product’s specific differential benefits, for prospects who are already down the bottom of the funnel and nearing a purchase decision.

 I recommend creating a variety of content using multiple media types including text blogs, podcasts, slideshares and videos to appeal to the widest range of prospect’s preferred learning styles All of this content will build on your brand awareness, while creating greater customer connection to your brand as well as building strong relationships with your target prospects.